ProTip/aws-elk-billing/README.md

 #### Install Kibana
 This is as easy as extracting the release into the document root specified in `kibana-vhost.conf`: https://github.com/elasticsearch/kibana/releases .
 Edit `config.js` and update the es location to be `https://example.com:443/es`, replacing `example.com` with your domain name.
 The path `/es` will be proxied to elasticsearch on port `9200`.
 #### Import Data
-Download all of your detailed billing files into `some directory`.
+Download all of your detailed billing files into `some directory` and extract.
 Build the golang program or grab the provided linux amd64 binary release: https://github.com/ProTip/aws-elk-billing/releases .
 You're ready to import.
 Change to `some directory` and bring the aws-billing executable in:
 ````
 ls *.csv | xargs -I'{}' ./aws-billing --file {} --concurrency 1
 ````